hydra-synthetic-biology/protocols/template.md

 0. Second information containing sample output
 0. ...

+Data
+---
+Describe the data, if any, that is produced by this protocol including a description of the file format(s) for the data.

 Other Materials and Supplies
 ---
 0. First consumed material or supply (e.g. growth media, electrocuvette, or ...)